JOHNNYTHE HOMICIDAL MANIAC

 as the main character / anti-hero: Some that came before JTHM.

 But they coughed and sputtered or just sank from their own bullshit.
 The

 one that immediately comes to mind (because of the hue and cry I've heard over JTHM being some kind of rip-off of it) is Diane DiMassa's HOTHEAD PAISAN: Homicidal Lesbian Terrorist.
 Apparently Hothead is a lesbian not because she enjoys the sexual company of women, but because men in the Western world are so unforgivably vile (it's okay to be gay, Diane.
 You don't need an excuse).

 One of the saving graces of HOTHEAD PAISAN was Diane herself, who may have influenced Jhonen by doing the sideline, linear notes, pointing out her mistakes, self-effacing humor, and so on.
 Then again they may have both got this from Robert Crumb or Sergio Aragones.
 Then again they may all have grown up with Harvey Kutzman and his little cartoons running between the panels of Mad Magazine and through the lettering of the word "Mad" in the old covers.
 Who knows?
 At any rate, I've never read or heard of Diane directly making sour remarks about Jhonen.
+Only the fans.
 Fans can be rabid.

 JOHNNY THE HOMICIDAL MANIAC takes full responsibility for its actions, places them clearly at the feet of its protagonist, and neither plays favorites (except in the case of not harming children or painting Johnny as a rapist) or begs for absolution.
 The humor is often self-referential and self-effacing.
 Take it in fun, take it serious, but have the strength to be responsible for your own decisions.